swrjsingh/Envision2025MenteesTasks/recipes/deepthi-ratatouille.md

 -Tastes better the next day!
 ---
 #Variations
 - Add balsamic vinegar or top with Parmesan.
+-Extra tasty version:Add extra cheese on the top
 ---
 Last Modified
 Initial recipe by:Deepthi K